 Before we will dive into a little critique, let’s explain what are the characteristics of this Bottom Navigation.

-Material Design Guidelines recommends to display from 3 to 5 elements.
+Material Design Guidelines recommends displaying from 3 to 5 elements.
 If the app has got only 2 major destinations, it should use Materials “Tab” pattern.
 This one is displayed at the top of the screen (inside or below the App Bar).

 Selected tab should tint the active icon with app’s primary color.
 The rest of the icons should have the same color.
 Google recommends that is should lead to destinations that require direct access from anywhere in the app.

 What is more, it is allowed to display only icons (without text labels) in Bottom Navigation Bar.
 Pattern may be also hidden when the list or grid is scrolling downward and reveals after upward scroll.
 On Android, Bottom Navigation does not react to the pressing “Back” button.
 It is designed this way, because it navigates parallel windows of the solution.
 Finally, Material Design guidelines suggest not to user last element as “more” option – this should be the function of the Navigation Drawer (Material Design version of Side Menu).

 This UI pattern is specially dedicated for mobile use.
 Google recommends to avoid it on a desktop (Designers should use side bars there).